 3) Use.
 Animals are contained, often in crowded and unsanitary conditions, for their entire life to serve the needs of humans.
 They are killed for food at about a quarter of their natural life expectancy.
 For example, a cow would live about 20 years, but a beef cow is usually killed at 18 months and a dairy cow is killed at around 5 years old.
 Should we keep animals to provide us meals when we don’t need it for our survival?

 4) Life.
 All farmed animals are killed against their will.
 Even dairy cows and egg laying birds are killed after they are worn out and can no longer produce milk and eggs.
 Humane slaughter is a mental myth made up to allow us to ignore our compassion for these animals.
 Even if an animal was raised on a small farm and lived a “good life” ~ the animal would still prefer to live out it’s life, rather than be killed.
 We don’t kill our dogs when they get old, unless it is truly the end of their life and we don't want them to suffer.
 And we certainly wouldn't eat them after.
 We treat them like family.
-Does pallet pleasure and tradition justify taking the life of another sentient being?
+Does taste and tradition justify taking the life of another being?

 5) Pandemics.
 Most pandemics start from animal exploitation.
-AIDS, MERS, SARS, bird flu, swine flu, mad cow, Ebola, Covid-19 ~ all started by either taking wild animals from their natural habitat, or by breeding them and keeping them in over crowded conditions, or doing something like feeding cows other cows to save money like in the case of mad cow disease.
+AIDS, MERS, SARS, bird flu, swine flu, mad cow, Ebola, Covid-19 ~ all started by either taking wild animals from their natural habitat, or by breeding animals and keeping them in over crowded conditions, or doing something like feeding cows other cows to save money like in the case of mad cow disease.
 I personally feel sad that we now have to live in fear of these viruses and being close to each other and gathering in crowds, and I’m angry that we humans create these conditions.
-If we stopped wild life trade, live markets and factory farming, pandemics like these would be a rare occurrences and not the accepted norm.
+If we stopped wild life trade, live markets and factory farming, pandemics like these would be a rare occurrence and not the accepted norm.
 Why wouldn't we do everything in our power to prevent future outbreaks?

 6) Environment.
 Animal agriculture takes over forests, wastes incredible amounts of water and pollutes our oceans.
-In order to raise all those animals, we also have to feed all those animals.
+In order to raise all those animals, we also have to feed all those animals and hydrate them.
 We could feed more people if we just farmed plants to feed people, instead of farming plants to feed the animals to eat and wear.
 Not only is animal agriculture the #1 cause of deforestation and species extinction, but clearing land to keep animals and grow their feed pushes indigenous tribes from their homes.
 Why would we continue to support animal agriculture when by just farming plants, we can better protect the planet and the vulnerable populations?